mswaagman-godaddy/madge/README.md

 	</a>
 </p>

+> This is an 'internal' fork of the [OSS version of Madge](https://github.com/pahen/madge) to enable the use of custom `dependencyFilters` to generate `n`-level depth graphs.
+For example to graph all modules under a single scope, for example `@ux`.

 **Madge** is a developer tool for generating a visual graph of your module dependencies, finding circular dependencies, and give you other useful info.
 Joel Kemp's awesome [dependency-tree](https://github.com/mrjoelkemp/node-dependency-tree) is used for extracting the dependency tree.